📅 When to Camp — Seasonal Overview

 Campgrounds range from established sites at Halls Gap to walk-in only bush camps.
 Wildlife is remarkably visible — kangaroos, emus, and echidnas are common around camp at dawn and dusk.

-Wilsons Promontory
+Wilsons Promontory — Victoria

 "The Prom" is Victoria's most beloved national park — rugged coastline, pristine white-sand beaches, granite headlands, and wildlife that's completely unafraid of campers.
 Tidal River is the main campground with excellent facilities, while multi-day hikers can access remote coastal camps at Sealers Cove and Waterloo Bay.

-Kakadu National Park
+Kakadu National Park — Northern Territory

 Kakadu is vast, ancient, and culturally profound — a dual World Heritage site recognised for both natural and cultural significance.
 The sandstone escarpment, floodplains, and rock art galleries at Ubirr and Nourlangie are among the most impressive in the world.
-Camping here puts you inside a landscape that's been inhabited for over 65,000 years.
+Camping here puts you inside a landscape that has been inhabited for over 65,000 years.

-Byron Bay & Northern Rivers
+Byron Bay & Northern Rivers — New South Wales

 Byron Bay combines camping with surfing, coastal walks, and a relaxed creative culture.
 The main attraction is the coastline — long beaches, headland trails, and Australia's most easterly point lighthouse.
 Campgrounds range from beachside caravan parks to quieter bush camps inland in the Northern Rivers hinterland.